Managed IT Support

 - Normal - Within 8 business hours: General request for machine setup reformats or other tasks that are not time sensitive.
 Example: User needs help but will not be available until a few days later.
-General requests for VoIP (basic) request for feature changes, phone relocation, adding/changing service, new phone.
+General requests for VoIP (basic), such as, feature changes, phone relocation, adding/changing service, and new phone.

-By default, desktops and laptops under contract with ITS Managed IT Support are enrolled into automated software updtes.
-For PCs, updates are deployeed via SCCM and for Macs, via Absolute Manage.
+By default, desktops and laptops under contract with ITS Managed IT Support are enrolled into automated software updates.
+For PCs, updates are deployed via SCCM and for Macs, via Absolute Manage.
 Customers are notified via e-mail in advance of each monthly update deployment.
 Microsoft out-of-band and third-party critical updates (such as Java, Flash Player, and Adobe Reader) are deployed as they become available.

 Customer responsibilities in support of this agreement include:

 - The customer is the owner of their data, and must categorize that data according to university requirements.

 - Request help and services defined in Technical Support of this SLA.

 - Respond to MITS staff inquiries in a professional and timely manner.